cairo-book/cairo-book/src/appendix-03-derivable-traits.md

-# Appendix C: Derivable Traits
+# Appendix C - Derivable Traits

 In various places in the book, we’ve discussed the `derive` attribute, which you can apply to a struct or enum definition.
 The `derive` attribute generates code to implement a default trait on the type you’ve annotated with the `derive` syntax.